Take advantage of our $43 drain clearing special! If we can't clear it, it's FREE! Book online.

 • Replace air filters regularly.
 Some filters should be replaced every month, while others (like HEPA or other high-efficiency air filters) can be changed every 3–6 months.

-• Get an annual check-up.
-An annual check-up does for your furnace what an annual physical does for your health—it helps catch any minor issues before they turn into major problems.
-During an annual check-up, the technician will clean, test and inspect your entire furnace system to make sure it’s running properly.
+• Get an annual tune-up.
+An annual tune-up does for your furnace what an annual physical does for your health—it helps catch any minor issues before they turn into major problems.
+During an annual tune-up, the technician will clean, test, and inspect your entire furnace system to make sure it’s running properly.

-At Patrick Riley, we offer a 21-point heating check-up, which includes cleaning the air filter, to ensure your furnace is ready to tackle the winter.
+At Patrick Riley, we offer a 100-point heating tune-up, which includes cleaning the air filter, to ensure your furnace is ready to tackle the winter.

 Need help from a Phoenix tech?